philoll/Coursera_Capstone/README.md

 The analysis will utilise the following sets of data:

 1. [Australian Statistical Geography Standard (ASGS)](https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/1270.0.55.001Main+Features10018July%202016?OpenDocument): A CSV file that provides a list of all areas in Australia at varying levels, from State, Region, Local Government Areas (LGAs), and Suburbs.
-In this analysis, LGAs that are listed as a part of Greater Sydney and Greater Melbourne will be considered.
+In this analysis, LGAs that are listed as a part of Greater Sydney and Greater Melbourne will be extracted.
+This dataset, however, does not provide geocentric coordinates of each LGA and will need to be obtained through other means.

 2. [NSW Local Government Areas - Geoscape Administrative Boundaries](https://data.gov.au/data/dataset/f6a00643-1842-48cd-9c2f-df23a3a1dc1e): 2019 Geospatial boundary data for NSW Local Government Areas, including those in Greater Sydney.
-Will be used for plotting.
+This will be used for plotting and for retrieving the geocentric coordinates of each LGA.

 3. [Vic Local Government Areas - Geoscape Administrative Boundaries](https://data.gov.au/data/dataset/bdf92691-c6fe-42b9-a0e2-a4cd716fa811): 2019 Geospatial boundary data for Victoria Local Government Areas, including those in Greater Melbourne.
-Will be used for plotting.
+This will be used for plotting and for retrieving the geocentric coordinates of each LGA.

-4. [Foursquare API](https://developer.foursquare.com/developer/): Provides data for restaurants and cafes, including venue name, location, and type.
+4. [Foursquare API](https://developer.foursquare.com/developer/): Provides the venue data for this analysis.
+Venue details such as venue name, location, and type will be extracted.
+Only venues that are classified as restaurant, cafe, or pub will be considered.